Porter Glisan Building

 The original wood ceilings and floors were recycled and refinished.

-Other updating included the increase in roof insulation and mechanical upgrades from an oil-burning furnace to high efficiency gas pack heat units.
-These changes bring Porter Glisan to Venerable’s goal on our renovation projects to have energy efficiency and conservation expectations of a new building.
+Other updates included the increase in roof insulation and mechanical upgrades from an oil-burning furnace to high efficiency gas pack heat units.

 - Adaptive Reuse